telerik/xamarin-forms-docs/index.md

 ---
-title: Welcome to UI for Xamarin
+title: Welcome to Telerik UI for Xamarin
 page_title: Telerik UI for Xamarin Documentation
 position: 1
 ---

-# Welcome to UI for Xamarin
+# Welcome to Telerik UI for Xamarin

 ## Overview